-Crispy on the outside, tender on the inside, these veggie burgers are delicious filling for sandwiches or even alone.
+Crispy on the outside, tender on the inside, these veggie burgers are a delicious filling for sandwiches or even alone.
 Vegan, oil-free, and gluten-free.

 A few days ago, my family was in the mood for a good old burgers-and-“fries” meal.
-Now, you know I try to eat as little processed food as possible, so rather than reach for a frozen Boca or Garden burger, I opted to make a bean-based burger from scratch.
+Now, you know I try to eat as little processed food as possible, so rather than reach for a frozen burger, I opted to make a bean-based burger from scratch.
 And though these are not as fast as a microwaved burger from a box would be (what is?), they’re really easy to mix together in the food processor and they cook in about 25 minutes.

 While they’re in the oven, you’ll have time to assemble your condiments and slice and chop any vegetables you want on your burger.
 I ate my burger without a bun with spinach, red cabbage, and tomato, but these zesty veggie burgers also taste great on a bun with ketchup and all the usual fixin’s.

 Since I created this recipe 10 years ago, I’ve made it over and over again for family and friends.
 Recently, I bought an air fryer and decided to try using it to make these burgers.
 The results were delicious, crispy on the outside and moist and tender on the inside.
 I’ve updated the recipe to include the air fryer directions, which you will find at the bottom of the instructions.

 Oil-Free French Fries

 To make the oil-free fries in the photo, I used the French fry disk on my Breville Sous Chef food processor to cut thin fries.
 Then I tossed them with a tablespoon of aquafaba (chickpea cooking liquid) and Creole seasonings.
 I preheated the air fryer to 360F (standard air fryer; Breville and oven-type air fryers set to 425F) and cooked them for about 15 minutes, rearranging them once about halfway through.
 They are best eaten right away.